Studies Link Obesity to Low Back Pain

-In one study1, the researchers reviewed the causal relationship between obesity and low back pain.
+In one study, the researchers reviewed the causal relationship between obesity and low back pain.
 They definitely found evidence that the higher the Body Mass Index was the more likely a person would develop low back pain.
 The risk of low back pain in someone who is overweight increases substantially as the person ages.
 Another underlying factor that causes obese people to have more low back pain is the increased levels of inflammation due to metabolic syndrome.

-Another group of researchers2 studied the effects that obesity had on the treatment outcomes for low back pain.
+Another group of researchers studied the effects that obesity had on the treatment outcomes for low back pain.
 Again, obesity does not benefit the low back.
 Physical therapy and other non-operative treatments are more likely to fail in overweight people.
 Infection rates and reoperation rates are also higher in overweight individuals after lumbar surgery.
-Overall, if an obese person has low back pain, the treatments will likely produce results that are less than optimum unless"¦
+Overall, if an obese person has low back pain, the treatments will likely produce results that are less than optimum unless"

-Unless the person dramatically loses weight; bariatric surgery has been strongly linked to improved quality of life, less pain and even a better looking lumbar MRI image.3 So while other studies show that obesity does not benefit the low back, this one study proves that significant weight loss can make a dramatic improvement in someone's life.
+Unless the person dramatically loses weight; bariatric surgery has been strongly linked to improved quality of life, less pain and even a better looking lumbar MRI image.
+So while other studies show that obesity does not benefit the low back, this one study proves that significant weight loss can make a dramatic improvement in someone's life.

 Although not everyone who is overweight has low back pain and not everyone with low back pain carries too much weight, body weight does tend to matter.
 It matters not only because of sheer mass and load but also because of what's happening on the inside of your body too.
 Don't take your weight too lightly when it comes to dealing with your low back pain.
 The link between obesity and low back pain may be stronger than you realize.